Men's Mental Health and Wellbeing: Breaking the Silence This World Mental Health Day

 Physical Health: More Than Just Gym Visits:

-Mental and physical health are intertwined, and men's health month encourages us to focus on both.
-In addition to mental well-being, men are encouraged to stay vigilant about physical health.
-Regular medical checkups, exercise, and a balanced diet play an essential role in preventing illnesses.
+Mental and physical health are intertwined hence In addition to mental well-being, men are encouraged to stay vigilant about physical health.
+Regular medical check-ups, exercise, and a balanced diet play a crucial role in preventing illnesses.
 Simple practices like managing stress, keeping cholesterol levels in check, and avoiding smoking or excessive drinking can add years of quality life.